COVID RELATED | HTW Law - Employment Lawyer

 In September, 2020, O. Reg.
 492/20 was introduced where the Ontario Government amended O.Reg.
 228/20 to extend deemed emergency leave under Employment Standards Act (ESA) to January 2, 2021.
-In December 17, 2020, O. Reg.
+On December 17, 2020, O. Reg.
 765/20 was introduced where the Ontario Government further amended O.Reg.
 228/20 to extend deemed emergency leave under ESA from January 2, 2021 to July 3, 2021.
-The “temporary layoff clock” reset on July 3, 2021: Unpaid temporary layoffs lasting 13 weeks or more will be deemed a termination of employment; and paid temporary layoffs lasting 35 weeks or more will be deemed a termination of employment.
-Only time will tell whether the deadline will be further extended.
+On or about June 4, 2021, the deemed emergency leave was further extended again.
+O. Reg.
+412/21 was introduced where the Ontario Government further amended O.Reg.
+228/20 to extend deemed emergency leave under ESA from July 3, 2021, to September 25, 2021.

 You can learn more about the impact of IDEL on the Employment Standards Act (ESA) by visiting the link below:

 It's a confusing time now, everyone could use a little help.
 Call us now at 647-849-6582 or Contact Us Now to book an appointment or if you have any questions related to Constructive Dismissal or other employment law related inquiries.
 We are just a phone call away.